-These ube pancakes are fluffy and easy to whip up in just a few minutes.
+This ube pancake recipe yields fluffy and easy to whip up pancakes in just a few minutes.
 Their unique flavor and color make these a fun breakfast staple to enjoy all year round!

 This recipe was inspired by my chocolate pancakes and love for all things ube.
 I also just love breakfast food in general!
 What's your favorite breakfast dish to make?